 Sometimes, it’s hard to know which dog food to buy for your pets.
-Do you buy quote-unquote adult dog food?
-What about dry dog food – does it necessarily contain enough protein and other nutrients?
-What about taste – is there any one or two brands or flavours of foods that dogs are likely to go for the most?
+Do you buy adult dog food?
+A high protein food for puppies?
+Food for active dogs?
+What about dry dog food – does it necessarily contain a very high protein content and other nutrients?
+Is it wheat and grain free?

-However, what you should ideally be looking for is high protein dog food, as this is what your pet is likely going to want the most when it comes to keeping healthy, staying active and staying strong in the long run.
+However, what you should ideally be looking for is high-protein dog food, as this is what your pooch is likely going to want the most when it comes to keeping healthy, staying active and staying strong in the long run.

 In this buying guide, I’m going to take you through everything you need to know about high protein dog food.
 Whether you are a new dog owner or have owned pets for much of your life, there is still plenty for you to learn!

 In this guide, we will be reviewing the following high protein dog food:

 - Crave Lamb & Beef Dog Food Pate

 - AATU 80/20 Dry Dog Food